Clement Neff IV

 Clement Neff IV and Susannah Abbey were married 1790, in Hampton, Windham Co., CT.

-Clement Neff IV and Susannah (Abbey) Neff had three children:
+Clement Neff IV and Susannah (Abbey) Neff had two children:

 TIMELINE